pytorch/pytorch/docs/source/notes/cuda.rst

 Available options:

 * ``backend`` allows selecting the underlying allocator implementation.
-  Currently, valid options are ``native``, which uses Pytorch's native implementation, and ``cudaMallocAsync``, which uses `CUDA's built-in asynchronous allocator`_.
+  Currently, valid options are ``native``, which uses PyTorch's native implementation, and ``cudaMallocAsync``, which uses `CUDA's built-in asynchronous allocator`_.
   ``cudaMallocAsync`` requires CUDA 11.4 or newer.
 The default is ``native``.